 Tubal ligation procedures

-Tubal ligation can be performed in several ways: electro cautery (cauterising the tubes with a heated wire connected to an electrical device); cutting and tying; or placing a clip, ring or band around the tubes.
+Tubal ligation can be performed in several ways: electro cautery (cauterising or thermal closing of the tubes with a heated wire connected to an electrical device); cutting and tying; or placing a clip, ring or band around the tubes.

 After both types of surgery, some pain or discomfort may be experienced in the abdomen and at the incision sites.
 Whilst in hospital, pain relieving medications may be given through a drip in the back of the hand.
 After going home, pain-relieving medications such as ibuprofen and paracetamol should be adequate to relieve any pain or discomfort experienced.